jbee/jbee.github.io/lex/index.md

 The function is embeddable into a general parser.

-The matching does not care about language level constraints, like a length limitation.
+The matching does not care about language level constraints, like a exact length limitation.
 These can be checked at a later compilation stage.

 ## Rules